 Base formation of Mount Everest is Rongbuk Formation.
 This formation is made up of rocks like schist and gneiss with numerous sills and dikes.
 These rocks are high grade meta-sedimentary rocks.
 In short this formation acts as the foundation of Himalayas and extend up from mean sea level to about 7,000m above mean sea level.

 The North Col Formation is located between 7,000m and 8,600m above mean sea level.
 The upper 400 meters forms the famous ‘Yellow Band’, a yellowish brown rock band of marble, phyllite with muscovite and biotite and semischist, a slightly metamorphosed sedimentary rock.
-The band also contains fossils of crinoid ossicles, a marine organism with a skeleton.
-Below the Yellow Band are more alternating layers of marble, schist, and phyllite.
-The lower 600 meters is composed of various schist formed by metamorphism of limestone, sandstone, and mudstone.
-At the bottom of the formation is the Lhotse detachment, a thrust fault that divides the North Col Formation from the underlying Rongbuk Formation.

-highest rocks on the summit pyramid of Mount Everest, is formed by layers of ordovician-age
+The Qomolangma Formation, the highest rocks on the summit pyramid of Mount Everest, is formed by layers of ordovician-age limestone dolomite, siltstone, and laminae.
+The formation starts at 8,600m at a fault zone above the North Col Formation and ends on the summit.

-flat planes on the three sides are called as faces and the line by which the
+The upper layers have many marine fossils, including trilobites, crinoids, and ostracods.
+Mount Everest is like a triangular pyramid shape.
+The flat planes on the three sides are called as faces and the line by which the two faces join is called as ridge.

 In the lower forested zone, birch, juniper, blue pines, firs, bamboo and rhododendron grow.
 Above this zone all vegetation are shrubs.
 As the altitude increases, plant life is restricted only to lichens and mosses above 5,750m plant life ceases as it is completely covered by snow throughout the year.
-The Sagarmatha National Park is one of the most beautiful places, especially in summer.
-After the first monsoon rains in June, different kinds of plant grow rapidly.
-The hillsides become green and different varieties of flowers start blooming, and butterflies of myriad species appear in different colors.
-Due to the presence of insects in the environment, many kinds of birds are also seen in the National Park.
-118 species of birds and 26 species of butterflies have made this park their home.

 Climbing routes

 There are two main routes to climb Mount Everest.
 One of the routes is Southeast ridge route from Nepal and another is North ridge route from Tibet.
 Apart from these two routes there are numerous routes which are less frequently used.
 Of these two main routes, the Southeast ridge is technically easier to ascent.
-Edmund Hillary and Tenzing Norway climbed the Mount Everest from this route as the other route was not accessible to westerns as China had invaded Tibet in 1950’s.

 Climb through Southeast ridge